 \subsection{Setting}

 \textbf{Fine-tuned Model.} To create a specialized proactive agent, we perform full-parameter supervised fine-tuning (SFT) on Qwen2.5-VL-7B-Instruct \citep{bai2025qwen25vl} and MiMo-VL-7B-SFT-2508 \citep{coreteam2025mimovltechnicalreport}.
-A core aspect of our methodology is the defined output format: the model was trained to co-generate both a natural language recommendation instruction and the corresponding executable function sequence.
-We utilize the 8,876 instances from the training split of ProactiveMobile.
+A core aspect of our methodology is the defined output format: the model is trained to co-generate both a natural language recommendation instruction and the corresponding executable function sequence.
+We utilize 8,876 instances from the training split of ProactiveMobile.
 Further details regarding data pre-processing, specific hyperparameters, and the hardware environment are provided in Appendix.

 \textbf{Baseline Models.} To benchmark against the current state-of-the-art, we evaluate several leading proprietary MLLMs, including GPT-5 \citep{openai_gpt5_systemcard}, GPT-4o \citep{hurst2024gpt4o}, Gemini-2.5-Pro \citep{comanici2025gemini}, o1 \citep{jaech2024openaio1}, unfinetuned Qwen2.5-VL-7B-Instruct \citep{bai2025qwen25vl}, and unfinetuned MiMo-VL-7B-SFT-2508 \citep{coreteam2025mimovltechnicalreport}.
-All baseline models were evaluated in a zero-shot setting.
-To ensure a fair comparison, the standardized prompt instructed these models to adopt the same output format.
-We design a standardized prompt that provided each model with the same multi-dimensional context (user profile, device status, etc.) and the list of available functions from our API pool, instructing them to output the appropriate function call sequence.
+All baseline models are evaluated in a zero-shot setting.
+To ensure a fair comparison, the standardized prompt instructs these models to adopt the same output format.
+We design a standardized prompt that provides each model with the same multi-dimensional context (user profile, device status, etc.) and the list of available functions from our API pool, instructing them to output the appropriate function call sequence.